Calgary's new mayor wants to declare a climate emergency. What could it mean for Canada's energy capital? | CBC News

 Horne says his advice to Calgary city council is not to get "bogged down" in the symbolism of declaring a climate emergency.

-"Calgary is already doing good wood.
+"Calgary is already doing good work.
 I think it's just, get down to ramping up and get going," he said.

-"Because so many of these changes also lead to better outcomes at a city level, like better air quality, quieter streets all sort of things we value."
+"Because so many of these changes also lead to better outcomes at a city level, like better air quality, quieter streets, all sort of things we value."

 Homebuilders caution greener homes cost more